chirathyh/chirathyh.github.io/_pages/about.md

 **1.Reinforcement Learning (RL)-based Artificial Pancreas Systems (APS) to Automate Treatment in Type 1 Diabetes.**

 Type 1 Diabetes (T1D) requires the administration of insulin externally to maintain glucose levels, which is cruicial as both low and high glucose levels are detrimental.
 This is usually done through an insulin pump attached to the body.
 An continuous glucose sensor is also attached to measure the glucose levels so that a control algorithm can estimate the appropriate insulin dose.
-I design Reinforcement Learning (RL) algorithms for this control problem.
+I design RL algorithms for this control problem.
 The figure below represents the main components of an Artificial Pancreas System (APS) to treat T1D.

 <center><img src='/images/gif_aps.gif' width="750" height="513"></center>
 <br>